Parapsychology Degrees — or a degree in Paranormal Studies — can open the door to many ghost hunting opportunities.

-- Union Institute and University (Ohio) allows students to design their own degree programs.
+- Union Institute and University (Ohio) has allowed some students to design their own degree programs.

-I taught in-person courses in 2000 – early 2002 at Portsmouth, NH.
-About 30 students took my courses, and most of them were in my Ghost Photography 101 course.
+I taught in-person courses between 2000 and 2002 in Portsmouth, NH.
+About 30 students took my courses.
+Most of them were in my Ghost Photography 101 course.

 I taught one series of classes in 2008.
 Eight students attended.